malaria-atlas-project/malariaAtlas/README.md

 Check whether PR data is available for the United States of America

     is_available(ISO = "USA")

-    ## Creating list of countries for which PR data is available, please wait...

     ## Confirming availability of PR data for: USA...